distributed-system-analysis/pbench/docs/API/V1/endpoints.md

 ### `uri`

 A representation of the Pbench Server APIs supported on this server.
-Each is presented as a `name`, which is the key of the `uri` JSON object, containing `params` and `template` keys.

-#### name
+#### Name

-A convenient name key for the API.
-For example, to format a URI to get a list of datasets, `endpoints.uri.dataset_list` would return a JSON object describing the template and parameters for the API.
+The "name" of the API.
+For example, to query or set metadata for a dataset, `endpoints.uri.dataset_metadata` would return a JSON object describing the URI template and parameters for the API.

 ##### `template`